 Click Save Changes.

-- Open PhpMySQL from the Database section in the cPanel menu or access the database directly from your site’s Database tab in WordPress Toolkit.
+- Open PhpMySQL from the Database section in the cPanel menu or access the database directly from your site’s Database tab in WP Toolkit.

 - Select your WordPress site’s database and then its _posts table.